Aug. 16 – Sept. 30, 2001

 in grandma’s yard.

 Arrived around six in the morning and made our way to the village.
 Nitra is supposedly the third largest city in Slovakia.
-Considering that Bratislava, the country’s capital, is smaller than Brno, I guess that doesn’t say much.
+Considering that Bratislava, the country’s capital, is smaller than Brno (capital city of the province of Moravia in Czechia, less than 700,000 people), I guess that doesn’t say much.
 It’s maybe only a hundred thousand people living there or something, but I was surprised how clean, repaired and decent looking it was indeed.
 Looked like any other, fancy, touristy European city, but not polluted by McDonald’s or almost anything of the sort.
 But, even though it was small, it’s central bus station was quite extensive and it connected the city to all sorts of small villages in the surroundings.

 So we got onto one of these buses and took a 20 minute trip to grandma’s.
 This was probably the most relaxing part of my entire trip.
 Felt like home.
 Cooking with garlic was no problem.